vissense/vissense/README.md

 #### What it does *not* do (by default)
  * detect if an element is overlapped by others
- * detect if an element is a hidden input element
  * take elements opacity into account
  * take scrollbars into account - elements "hidden" behind scrollbars are considered visible